Circumcision: Islam

 There is no agreement across the many Islamic communities about the age at which circumcision should be performed.
 It may be done from soon after birth up to about age 15; most often it is performed at around six to seven years of age.
 The timing can correspond with the boy's completion of his recitation of the whole Quran, with a coming-of-age event such as taking on the responsibility of daily prayer or betrothal.
 Circumcision may be celebrated with an associated family or community event.
 Circumcision is recommended for, but is not required of, converts to Islam.

+Quranists (less than 1% of all Muslims) reject hadith, and because circumcision is not mentioned in the Quran they do not consider it to be an Islamic practice.

 Christianity

-Traditionally, circumcision has not been practiced by Christians for religious reasons, the practice was viewed as succeeded by Baptism and the New Testament chapter Acts 15 recorded that Christianity did not require circumcision from new converts.
+Traditionally, circumcision has not been practiced by Christians for religious reasons.
+The practice was viewed as succeeded by Baptism and the New Testament chapter Acts 15 recorded that Christianity did not require circumcision from new converts.
 Christian denominations generally hold a neutral position on circumcision for prophylactic, cultural, and social reasons, while strongly opposing it for religious reasons.
 This includes the Catholic Church, which explicitly banned the practice of religious circumcision in the Council of Florence, and maintains a neutral position on the practice of circumcision for other reasons.
 A majority of other Christian denominations take a similar position on circumcision, prohibiting it for religious observance, but neither explicitly supporting or forbidding it for other reasons.